Trigger Bitbucket Pipelines with Jira Cloud Automation

-With Jira Automation us project administrators have a powerful tool to add automations to your Jira projects like create, assign and edit issues.
-Furthermore, we are able to set conditions so that actions will only be executed when an issue meets a certain criteria.
-Currently, there are only a few automations available for external systems such as Microsoft Teams or Slack.
-If you need your own integration you have to use Web Requests.
-In this post I’d like to demonstrate how you can trigger a Bitbucket Pipeline based on a Jira Issue Event.
-Let’s imagine we are working in a Software Development team and we’ve recently started to automate our work.
-We are of course using the Atlassian Stack with Jira and Bitbucket and we’d like to connect both applications so that every time an Issue gets transitioned to “Testing” we want to trigger a Bitbucket pipeline.
+With Jira Automation, project administrators have a powerful tool to add automations to Jira projects, such as creating, assigning, and editing issues.
+In addition, conditions can be set so that actions are only executed when an issue meets a specific criterion.
+There are currently only a few automations for external systems such as Microsoft Teams or Slack.
+If you need your own integration, web requests must be used.
+In this post, I'd like to show you how to trigger a Bitbucket pipeline based on a Jira issue event.
+Let's imagine that we work in a software development team and have recently started automating our work.
+We're using the Atlassian Stack with Jira and Bitbucket, of course, and want to connect both applications so that we trigger a Bitbucket pipeline every time an issue goes into testing status.

 Setup